 Triads are the building blocks of chords.
 If you’re used to playing only full chords, triads will help expand your playing and allow you to create more unique voicings and tones.
 They’re a great way to spice up your playing by allowing you to easily add little embellishments to your rhythms.
 Jimi Hendrix is a perfect example of this.
-In this lesson we’re going to focus only on major triads, but future lessons will address minor triads.
+In this lesson we’re going to focus only on major triads using the CAGED system, but future lessons will address minor triads.

 Let’s start with answering the question, “What is a triad?”

 Triads are a group of three notes comprised of the 1st (root), 3rd, and 5th degrees of a scale.
 Each degree is a 3rd apart.
 They can be of four qualities:

 Major triads are built from the 1st (root), 3rd (major 3rd), and 5th (perfect 5th) degrees of the major scale.

 Each of these intervals is a third (3 notes) apart and the number of semitones between each interval will determine the quality of the triad.

 - Major 3rd = 2 whole tones (4 semitones / 4 frets)

 - Minor 3rd = 1 1/2 tones (3 semitones / 3 frets)

 Note that 1 semitone is equal to 1 fret.

 |Major||Major 3rd + Minor 3rd||7||Perfect|